 LC-MS is used in the bioanalysis of pharmaceuticals to determine drug retention times in the body.
 In proteomics, LC-MS is useful in the analysis of complex peptide samples and mass fingerprinting of individual peptides.
 This technique also finds use in the profiling of secondary metabolites in plants and in different stages of drug development such as peptide mapping, bioaffinity screening, glycoprotein mapping, in vivo drug screening, impurity identification, and quality control.

-Gas Chromatography-Infrared Spectroscopy
+VIDEO Gas Chromatography-Infrared Spectroscopy

 GC-IR is a separation technique similar to GC-MS - the only difference is that the identification is carried out using IR spectroscopy here.
 IR spectroscopy deals with the analysis of molecular interactions with IR light of the electromagnetic spectrum.
 It measures the wavelength and the intensity at which a sample absorbs IR light.